 INCHES TO MOUNT: 1.9″

-FEATURES: Non-slip shoulder straps are padded with foam and easy to adjust, 3-point harness, adjustable footrests, one-handed safety buckle release
+FEATURES: Non-slip shoulder straps are padded with foam and easy to adjust, 3-point harness, variable-height footrests, one-handed safety buckle release, optional ahead (threadless) mounting adapter

 FULL REVIEW: Hamax Observer

+As the smallest seat in this line-up (in terms of size, not weight capacity) the Hamax Observer is a great seat for petite kids or parents.
 Narrower than other front-mount seats, the Hamax Observer takes up less space in the adult rider’s cockpit, allowing for more room to move around comfortably.
-This extra space is particularly beneficial for petite adult riders.

 NO HARNESS CHILD BIKE SEAT – FRONT